nidhu1804/GlobalSustainabilityAnalytics/README.md

-Global Sustainability Analytics - a complete data pipeline project
+GLOBAL SUSTAINABILITY ANALYTICS - a complete data pipeline project

 ![Data Pipeline](Pipeline.jpg)

 Data was extracted from the World Bank API using Python and processed into structured format.
-The pipeline separates data into fact and dimension tables to support analytical modeling and was written into a PostgreSQL database.
+The pipeline separates data into fact and dimension tables and was written into a PostgreSQL database.

 The PostgreSQL instance was then connected to Tableau for dashboard development and visual exploration.
 Advanced SQL queries were used to derive insights and prepare data for visualization.